CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/2b-MWLayer/BB_Common_Vehicle_Capabilities.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Use the Common Vehicle Capabilities catalog to identify standardized, technology-neutral vehicle capability definitions and their interfaces.
+This serves as a reference for application developers who need to discover what commodity functions a vehicle platform exposes.
+See https://covesa.global/project/common-vehicle-capabilities/ for the current catalog.

 ## Known Implementation
 https://covesa.global/project/common-vehicle-capabilities/